-Our meetings take place twice a month on a Thursday afternoon.
+Our meetings take place once a month on a Wednesday afternoon.
 We know that although we cannot make any big changes, it is the little things that count.
 By making small changes in our school, we hope to have a big impact on the environment.

 What we do at Collingwood School:

 – Paper and card recycling in every classroom